 3. Submit Transcripts

 First-time students must submit a final high school transcript or GED scores.
 Transcripts are considered official if received in sealed envelope from the school.
 Contact your high school or GED center to learn how to request your official transcripts or GED test scores.

-This can be met by taking the COMPASS test, submitting ACT or SAT test scores (taken within the last two years), or by prior college coursework in English and math.
-If the COMPASS test is required, please schedule an appointment at www.nic.edu/compass/.
+This can be met by taking the COMPASS assessment, submitting ACT or SAT test scores (taken within the last two years), or by prior college coursework in English and math.
+If COMPASS assessment is required, please schedule an appointment at www.nic.edu/compass/.

 North Idaho College recognizes that there is a natural source of concern for

-safety on campus and in accordance with the Jeanne Clery Act the college
+safety on campus and in accordance with the Jeanne Clery Act, the College publishes

 Pay by cash, check, Visa, or MasterCard.
 Payment can be made through MyNIC with a Visa, MasterCard, or debit card.
 More information ...